Dormant Companies and Their Filing Obligations in Singapore

 Once your dormant company recommences business, or begins to receive income, you will have to notify IRAS of the resumption of business within 1 month from the date of commencement of business.
 This is done by emailing IRAS the following details to request an income tax return:

-- Subject header: “Recommencement of business and request for Income Tax Return”
+- Subject header: “Recommencement of business and request for Corporate Income Tax Return”

 - Name and Unique Entity Number (UEN) of the company

-- Date of recommencement of business and new principal activity (if applicable)
+- Date of recommencement of business in dd/mm/yyyy format

 Closing a Dormant Company